skyfielders/python-skyfield/skyfield/documentation/time.rst

 Note that Skyfield has no problem with a calendar tuple that has hours, minutes, or — as in this case — seconds that are out of range.
-When we provides a range of numbers 58 through 62 as seconds, Skyfield smoothly added as many seconds as we specified to the end of June and let the value overflow cleanly into the beginning of July.
+When we provided a range of numbers 58 through 62 as seconds, Skyfield added exactly the number of seconds we specified to the end of June and let the value overflow cleanly into the beginning of July.